minimaxir/aitextgen/UPCOMING.md

 - Sparse Transformers?
 - Include keyword conditioning as well
 - - For vocab prefix, use heuristics on tokens, since very speedy and can scale high with strong tokenizers
-- - Can use a custom `coalate` function to sample keywords out of a `<<text>>` block, and also shuffle the schema to augment text.
+- - Can use a custom `coalate` function to sample keywords out of a `<<<text>>>` block, and also shuffle the schema to augment text.
-- Context support, provided as a named dict to a generation function
-- Sample weighting, so network can weight earlier text in the sequence stronger than later text (e.g. recent tweets than older tweets!)
+- Context support, provided as a named dict to a generation function e sequence stronger than later text (e.g. recent tweets than older tweets!)
-- Replace tokens in a tokenizer, e.g. replace rare tokens in a tweet generator with <|startoftext|> to save space, or allow a manual replacement (store replacement dict in a JSON config)

 ## Generation Features